 Welcome to the OSU LUG website!

 If you're currently an OSU student and would like to become an official voting member of LUG, please fill out this member form.
-Be aware that by giving us your onid, you're inviting us to email you each spring and ask if you plan on remaining a LUG member for the following year.

 The Event Publicity Cheat Sheet